 About the NZSL Proficiency Assessment Service

 The NZSL Proficiency Assessment Service uses trained Assessors to conduct assessments.
-To determine a NZSL proficiency level, Assessors use SLPI: NZSL Assessment Protocols to determine a proficiency level.
+To determine a NZSL proficiency level, Assessors use NZSLPI Assessment Protocols to determine a proficiency level.

 How is a proficiency level decided?

-Assessors use the SLPI: NZSL Rating Scale to make judgements about a candidates NZSL proficiency.
+Assessors use the NZSLPI Rating Scale to make judgements about a candidates NZSL proficiency.
 Interviews are independently rated by two Assessors, looking at a candidate’s use of NZSL with a Moderator determining an overall proficiency rating.

-The SLPI assesses a person’s skills in using natural sign language for communication (function) and it provides an analysis of a person’s sign language vocabulary, production, fluency, grammar, and comprehension skills (form).
+The NZSLPI assesses a person’s skills in using natural sign language for communication (function) and it provides an analysis of a person’s sign language vocabulary, production, fluency, grammar, and comprehension skills (form).

 What happens in the assessment interview?